 - Chicken or pork menudo: the meat is mixed with potatoes and carrots and is cooked in tomato sauce.

 - Bicol express: spicy pork cooked in coconut milk and shrimp paste.

 - Monggo beans: usually cooked like a soup the beans are mixed with some herbs and of course pork or fish.

 - Mango float: creamy condensed milk mixed with Graham crackers and mangoes.

 - Halo-Halo: crushed ice mixed with beans and jelly.

 Where to go in the Philippines

-Cebu Province also attracts a lot of visitors, especially in Malapascua, Moalboal, and Bantayan, great for diving, and in Oslob, famous for the whale-sharks watching opportunity.
-Without forgetting the mysterious Siquijor famous for its many faith-healers.
+Cebu Province also attracts a lot of visitors, especially in Malapascua, Moalboal, and Bantayan, great for diving, and in Oslob, famous for whale-shark watching.
+Without forgetting the mysterious Siquijor, famous for its many faith healers.

-Bohol is on most tourists’ itinerary as well, The island is famous for its chocolate hills and tarsiers sanctuaries.
+Bohol is on most tourists’ itineraries as well, The island is famous for its chocolate hills and tarsiers sanctuaries.
 The smaller island nearby, Tagbilaran, is known for its gorgeous beaches and party scene.

-In Luzon, Taal volcano, Banaue rice terraces and Sagada hanging coffins are must-sees places worth the trip.
+In Luzon, Taal volcano, Banaue rice terraces, and Sagada hanging coffins are must-see places worth the trip.